browser-use/template-library/job-application/README.md

 ## Model Costs

-The o3 model is OpenAI's most capable model but also more expensive:
+The gemini-3-pro-preview model offers competitive pricing:
-- Input: Higher cost per token
+- Google Gemini API has generous free tier for development
-- Output: Higher cost per token
+- Production usage is cost-effective compared to other frontier models

-A typical job application might cost $1-3 depending on form complexity.
-Budget accordingly if applying to multiple positions.
+A typical job application uses moderate tokens.
+For high-volume usage, consider the free tier limits and pricing structure.

-For reference on costs and capabilities, see: [https://openai.com/pricing](https://openai.com/pricing)
+For reference on costs and capabilities, see: [https://ai.google.dev/pricing](https://ai.google.dev/pricing)

 ## Advanced Usage